dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The `SwipeGestureRecognizer` also defines a `Swiped` event that's raised when when a swipe is recognized.
+The `SwipeGestureRecognizer` also defines a `Swiped` event that's raised when a swipe is recognized.
 The `SwipedEventArgs` object that accompanies the `Swiped` event defines the following properties:

 - `Direction`, of type `SwipeDirection`, indicates the direction of the swipe gesture.
 - `Parameter`, of type `object`, indicates the value passed by the `CommandParameter` property, if defined.